jlmeeker/ServerInfo/README.md

-serverinfo
+ServerInfo
 ==========

-A plug-in for a Minecraft Bukkit server.
+Save server info to a text file for inclusion in a website.